In Football, any time a team is relegated or nearly falls (double if it occurs dueto cheating instead of team incompetence).

 Due to its extremely small market, the Edmonton Oilers have had this trope invoked often.
 The rare aversion in their history came, oddly enough, when Wayne Gretzky was traded to the Los Angeles Kings in 1988.
 At first, it began as a textbook Dork Age when the Kings beat the Oilers in the 1989 playoffs, but Edmonton averted it by winning the Stanley Cup the following year with Mark Messier as the face of the franchise.
 The year following the Oilers' Cup win, Messier was traded to the New York Rangers, beginning one of two Dork Ages.

 Beloved forward Ryan Smyth was the centerpiece of the second Dork Age.
 Just like Gretzky and Messier, the Oilers could not afford to keep Smyth, who was set to enter free agency at the end of the year.
 At the 2007 trade deadline, a year after he was the centerpiece of an improbable Cup run, Smyth was sent to the New York Islanders for prospects.
 The Oilers finished the 2006-07 season on a 2-16-1 slide, knocking them out of playoff contention.
-In the three ensuing seasons, the Oilers have missed postseason play each time, culminating in their 2nd worst record in franchise history.
+As of 2014, they have yet to return to the playoffs, racking up three consecutive number 1 draft picks between 2010 and 2012.

 In 1995, Montreal Canadiens goalie Patrick Roy demanded a trade after a major falling out with coach Mario Tremblay after Tremblay refused to pull him in a 11-1 loss to the Detroit Red Wings.
 Roy would end up winning two more Cups with the Colorado Avalanche, and the Canadiens still have significant goaltender issues.